 "While the nurse faculty residents are working on either a master's in nursing or a Ph.D. or D.N.P.
 (Doctor of Nursing Practice), they will be partnered with a mentor to learn the skills they need for teaching," Bakerjian explained.

-In addition to nurse faculty residents, 48 nurses will take part in a 6-month mentored clinical instructor internship and complete portions of the graduate academic certificate.
-This gives them the theory and techniques they need to be good clinical instructors for future R.N.s.
+In addition to nurse faculty residents, 48 nurses will take part in a 6-month mentored clinical instructor internship is better."

+good clinical instructors for future R.N.s.